DesenTao/baty.net-hugo/content/lifestack/index.md

 - [Alien Skin Exposure][alienskin] - Wonderful presets and a nice editing experience.
 - [Luminar][luminar] - I use Luminar as an editor plugin for Lightroom.
 Some of the filters are too much fun to resist.
+- [Affinity Photo](https://affinity.serif.com/en-gb/photo/) - Great for when I need to get "fancy".
+I don't enjoy Photoshop and this is a wonderful alternative.

 ### Cameras
 I love cameras.
 Most of mine are old film cameras.
 Here’s what I’m using currently.